-The cast of Fame are off to tribute the wizard, the wonderful Wizard of Oz…
+Fame is off to tribute the wizard, the wonderful Wizard of Oz…

-After bumping her head, a student Doris is knocked unconscious.
-She believes she, her friends and college teachers are the characters from the Judy Garland musical film, in a fantasy inspired homage.
+After bumping her head, Doris believes she, her friends and college teachers are the characters from the Judy Garland musical film.

 Adaptations or homages to this classic film have included The Muppets Wizard of Oz (2005), Tom and Jerry and the Wizard of Oz (2011) and even the writers of the recent Dynasty (2017-) reboot series.
 This tribute is from one of those much loved, American 1980s TV Series in a fantasy episode and it’s surprisingly not from the Moonlighting (1985-89) creators (though it could have been).